Bautzen II: History

-Court Prison
+Court prison

 The building was built in 1906.
 It was relatively advanced for the time having electric lighting throughout and steam air heating.

 From 1906 to 1933 the building served as a relatively commonplace prison linked to the encircling police headquarters and courtrooms to the south on Lessingstrasse.
 The building had 157 cells holding up to 203 prisoners (most cells being single occupancy).
-Occupancy was general short pre-trial periods and shorter sentences for lesser crimes at post-trial.
+Occupancy was general short pretrial periods and shorter sentences for lesser crimes at post-trial.

 Due to a general under-occupancy, the prison was shared with captured prisoners-of-war from 1916 to 1918.

 From 1923 to 1933, due to reforms in the Weimar Republic the prison went through its most lenient period.

-Nazi Regime
+Nazi regime

 When the Nazis came to power in 1933 Bautzen became a place where political prisoners, especially those with communist views, were imprisoned.
 From 1939 resistance fighters captured in other countries were placed in Bautzen II.

-Communist Regime
+Communist regime

 The fall of the Nazis in 1945 did not bring improvement to Bautzen.
 Although all communist sympathisers were released, the overall role as a political prison continued.

 From 1945 to 1949 it was run by the Soviet Secret Police.
 This period was the prison's most crowded, with up to 400 prisoners in the space designed for 200.

 From 1949 the prison was run by the Saxony Judiciary.
-After a period of reorganisation, it was used as a detention centre from 1951 to 1956.
+After a period of re-organisation, it was used as a detention centre from 1951 to 1956.
 However, in 1956 it passed to the newly created Ministry of State Security (Stasi).
 The nature of imprisonment changed radically and punishments became unusually harsh.
 People aiding escape to the West were regularly sentenced to 15 years, a harsh punishment designed as a strong deterrent.
 Overall numbers grew further, peaking at 260 in 1962.
 During this period Amnesty International became involved both in prison conditions and the nature of those imprisoned.

 From 1963 one wing on the first floor housed female political prisoners (up to 19).

 Only one escape is known: Dieter Hötger in 1967.
 He was recaptured nine days later.